kojiishi/east_asian_spacing/README.md

 applications or users can apply them as needed.
 For example,
-the "[`chws`]" feature should be applied for horizontal flow by default unless the applications implement heurstic behaviors, while the "[`halt`]" should be applied depending on the users' choice of the document style, and the context such as only at the beginning of lines.
+the "[`chws`]" feature should be applied for horizontal flow by default unless the applications implement their own logic, while the "[`halt`]" should be applied depending on the users' choice of the document style and the context in the document, such as only at the beginning of lines.
 Please see the OpenType spec for more details.

 This package can add these features to any OpenType fonts